 Located on Deck 17 or the Sun deck, the giant skylights allow the sunlight to bathe the airy area.
 It is both eclectic and whimsical, with a collection of private cabanas, a giant chess set, and human-sized topiaries.

 Facing the forward direction, you have a constant view of what’s coming on your journey.
-Since Princess designed the Majestic for the Asian market, this serene area replaced the Sanctuary.
+Since Princess designed the Majestic for the Chinese market, this serene area replaced the Sanctuary.
 Quite frankly, I didn’t miss the “pay for use” Sanctuary.